Gautam-Hegde/notte-node-sdk/README.md

-# Notte SDK for Node.js
+## Notte SDK for Node.js

 A Node.js SDK for the Notte API, mirroring the functionality of the Python SDK.
+This SDK is mirrored from the official implementation by [Notte Labs](https://github.com/nottelabs/notte)

 ## Installation